A Positional Coordinate for the Standard Genetic Code

 3D Visualization

 Explore the 4×4×4 cube.
 Rotate, zoom, and examine how 64 codons organize in three-dimensional space with domain segregation.
+Codon and Amino acid visualizations are provided.

 Launch Viewer